 Truck Accident Attorneys

 With major interstates, including I-95 and I-4, running through Daytona Beach, thousands of commercial trucks, tractor-trailers, 18 wheelers, and semi-trucks pass through the city every day.
 Trucks are significantly less maneuverable, heavier, and larger than other vehicles on the road, and therefore put other drivers on Florida’s overcrowded interstates at an increased risk of serious injuries.
 To help ensure a safe driving environment, truck drivers and trucking companies are required to adhere to local and state regulations, as well as a set of laws passed by the Federal Motor Safety Administration regulating the operation and maintenance of trucks.

-If the truck’s driver, owner, manufacturer, or maintenance crew fails to adhere to these regulations, and an accident occurs, they may be liable for any resulting damages.
-If you or a loved one has been injured in a crash, it is important to hire an experienced Daytona Beach truck accident attorney.
-Our Daytona Beach attorneys have years of experience helping clients recover compensation for their losses in a wake of a truck accident.
+If the truck’s driver, owner, manufacturer, or maintenance crew fails to adhere to these regulations, and a wreck occurs, they may be liable for any resulting damages.
+If you or a loved one has been injured in a crash, it is important to hire an experienced truck accident attorney.

 Injuries and Compensation

-The attorneys in our Daytona Beach handle cases on behalf of clients who sustained injuries including, but not limited to, disfigurement, lacerations, severe head trauma, spinal cord injuries, paralysis, fractures, and internal organ damage.
+The attorneys in our handle cases on behalf of clients who sustained injuries including, but not limited to, disfigurement, lacerations, severe head trauma, spinal cord injuries, paralysis, fractures, and internal organ damage.

-Our attorneys also delicately handle cases involving fatal accidents, pursuing compensation on behalf of the victim’s surviving family members.
+Our attorneys also delicately handle cases involving fatal crashes, pursuing compensation on behalf of the victim’s surviving family members.

 Our attorneys may be able to help you recover compensation for your losses, including: